 Now, less than a week after its debut, which pulled in an abysmal $6 million on its opening weekend and a “rotten” score of 23% on the Tomatometer, the film’s producers have released a statement apologizing to the offended parents while promising to make amends.

 “Responding to concerns raised by moviegovers and some specific organizations, Global Road Entertainment has decided to remove two scenes from the film Show Dogs that some have deemed not appropriate for children,” the studio said.
 “The company takes these matters very seriously and remains committed to providing quality entertainment for the intended audiences based on the film’s rating.”

-So who’s to blame for the “Show Dogs” fiasco?
-As of now, it remains a mystery, because according to the film’s writer, Max Botkin, he had no hand in the final draft, which was delivered by 12 different writers before the first day of shooting, he told CNN.
+According to the film’s writer, Max Botkin, he had no hand in the final draft, which was delivered by 12 different writers before the first day of shooting, he told CNN.
 In a statement, he also distanced himself from the final product.

 “I absolutely condemn any suggestion or act of non-consensual touching in any form, as well as disassociation as a coping mechanism for abuse of any kind,” Botkin said in a statement.
 “I understand and empathize with the parents’ and groups’ concerns regarding the message the movie may impart.”